 Marketers began positioning the activities of consumption as being in the best interests of those doing the consuming.
 According to William Leach, “The cardinal features of this culture were acquisition and consumption as the means of achieving happiness,” and what religion historian Joseph Harountunian called “‘being’ through ‘having.’”

 Today, the use of the word consumer has become so common that most of us don’t even notice.
 Every week, we hear about consumer spending, consumer sentiment, and consumer segments.
 We accept it without question.

 But consider this: To consume literally means to use up, squander, or spend wastefully.
 It’s right there in the dictionary.
 The acceptance of the consumer identity goes a long way toward explaining why so many people have too much debt, too little savings, too much financial stress, and too little contentment.

-While there’s much to be said for all the practical aspects of wise money management – using a budget, getting and staying out of debt, spending smart, and such – I believe that how we see ourselves is just as important.
+While there’s much to be said for all the practical aspects of wise money management – using a budget, getting and staying out of debt, spending smart, and such – how we see ourselves is just as important.

-My recommendation is that we consciously reject the consumer label.
-Every time we hear the word in the news, let’s remind ourselves that we are not machines whose main purpose is to use stuff up.
-The term I prefer is builder.
-We were designed to create, to build – strong relationships, lives of meaning and contribution.
+My recommendation is to consciously reject the consumer label.
+Every time you hear the word in the news, remind yourself that you are not a machine whose main purpose is to use stuff up.

-When life is viewed through that filter, it’s much easier to choose to do the right things financially, no matter how uncommon or counter-cultural.
+When life is viewed through that filter, it’s much easier to choose to do the right things financially, no matter how uncommon or uncool.

 Have you ever thought about how the term consumer impacts you?
-What do you think about seeing yourself as a builder instead of a consumer?
-Is there a better term?
+What do you think about seeing yourself as a wise builder instead of a consumer?